RedHatGov/redhatgov.github.io/content/workshops/openshift_service_mesh/lab2.2_deployuserprofile.md

 cd $HOME/openshift-microservices/deployment/workshop
 ```

-The deployment file 'userprofile.yaml' was created for you to deploy the application.
+The deployment file 'userprofile-deploy-all.yaml' was created for you to deploy the application.
 The file creates the user profile service and an accompanying PostgreSQL database.
 Similar to the other source files, an annotation 'sidecar.istio.io/inject' was added to tell Istio to inject a sidecar proxy and add this to the mesh.

 Verify the annotation in the 'userprofile' file:
 ```
-cat ./openshift-configuration/userprofile.yaml | grep -B 1 sidecar.istio.io/inject
+cat ./openshift-configuration/userprofile-deploy-all.yaml | grep -B 1 sidecar.istio.io/inject
 ```

 Output:
 ```
 	annotations:
 	  sidecar.istio.io/inject: "true"
+  --
+    annotations:
+      sidecar.istio.io/inject: "true"
 ```

+The annotation appears twice for the userprofile and PostgreSQL services.

 Before deploying the service, you need a reference to the local image you built in the previous lab.
 ```